jmlpamonag/full-stack-application-development/note/server-side/README.md

 and `setHeaders`, which allows a function to be set for specifying custom headers on static file requests.

 A sample Express application handling static files can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/static-file).

+## Routing

+Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, etc.).
+Each route can have one or more handler functions, which are executed when the route is matched.
+Route definition utilises the following structure:
+`app.<method>(<path>, <handler>)`, where `app` is the instance of Express, `<method>` is an HTTP request method, `<path>` is a path on the server, and `<handler>` is the callback function executed when the route is matched.
+Express implements a function to address every HTTP verb.

+Routing can be further optimised by chaining handlers for a route path using `app.route()`.
+Because the path is specified at a single location, creating modular routes is helpful in reducing redundancy and typos.

+A sample Express application illustrating optimised routing can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/routing).